 Step 3: Add Your Podio Form to Your Website

 It’s really easy to add a form to WordPress using WPForms.
 You don’t need to use any code.
-And you can place forms in 3 places:
+And you can place forms in several places, including:

-To start, click the plus icon to add a new block.
+To start, create a new page or open an existing one in the editor.
+Then click the plus (+) icon to add a new block.
 Search for WPForms and click the icon.

 From the dropdown, select the Podio form you created in Step 2.